 - 1916—Grand Theatre was opened at 2918 Sherman this year.
 It stayed open until 1931

-- 1917—Burt Theatre was opened at 4116 North 24th Street this year.
+- 1917—Burt Theatre was re-opened from the old Frolic Theater at 4116 North 24th Street this year.
 It stayed open for less than a decade.

 - 1923—The Victoria Theater opened at 5303 North 24th Street this year, and became the Victoria International Theater in 1931.
 It closed in 1938.